TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 1. A space-delimited list of vertex coordinates as demonstrated above, but in a specific order.
 2. A space-delimited list of vertex indices for triangulated faces.

-This might sound complicated, because it is.
-Let's break it down.

 Before importing your meshes into lists, you must triangulate the mesh so that there are only three vertices per face.
 Attempting to load a non-triangulated mesh will fail and log an error.
 For example, the corresponding face list to the Suzzane vertex list above looks like this:
 ```